1 injury after facade collapses at New York City parking garage: Officials

 "So right now, as I said before, we're dealing with the front parapet, it does not seem to be structural stability of the building itself," Corrado said.
 "Just the just the front brick that fell out into the street."

-According to officials, there was one minor injury, but they are expected to be okay.
+According to officials, there was one minor injury to a person walking on the sidewalk, but they are expected to be okay.
 Fortunately, they say the building was vacant at the time.

 The DOB says that two nearby parked cars were damaged by falling bricks.